-To remove the grill pan, pull the grill pan forwards (Fig. 6.4) and then lift the grill pan clear of the support frame (Fig. 6.5).
+Pull the grill pan forwards (Fig. 6.4) and lift it clear of the support frame.

-The support frame is held to the side rails by two clips on each side (Fig. 6.6).
-For each side, support the side rail with one hand and with the other hand lift up and out of the side clips.
+The support frame is held to the side rails by two clips on each side (Fig. 6.5).
+For each side, support the side rail with one hand and with the other hand lift the frame up and out of the side clips (Fig. 6.6).

-For safety, push the side rails back into the grill chamber.
+For safety, push the grill tray back into the grill chamber.

-If you need to remove the telescopic runners to allow cleaning of the grill chamber, first remove the grill tray then you can unhook them from the grill chamber sides (Fig. 6.7).

-Wipe the sides clean with a soft cloth and mild detergent.
+If you need to remove the side rails to allow cleaning of the grill chamber, you can unhook them from the grill chamber sides (Fig. 6.7) and wipe the sides clean with a soft cloth and mild detergent.